FIWARE-Ops/KeyrockExporter/README.md

 ## How to configure
 Sample config is located [here](./config-example.json).
 If entities are defined, you should provide at least an `id` (the exporter will use this `id` to export metrics).
 Make sure that the `id` doesn't contain dashes.
+Do not forget to define `token` parameter.

 ## Explanation of logic